MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/community-hub.md

 - If your organization restricts network communication with the internet using a firewall or proxy device, you need to allow the Configuration Manager console to access internet endpoints.
 For more information, see [Internet access requirements](../../plan-design/network/internet-endpoints.md#community-hub).

 - A GitHub account is only required to contribute and share content from the **Your hub** page.
-If you don't wish to share, you can use contributions from others without having a GitHub account, For more information, see, [Contribute to Community hub](community-hub-contribute.md).
+If you don't wish to share, you can use contributions from others without having a GitHub account, For more information, see [Contribute to Community hub](community-hub-contribute.md).

 ## Permissions